vickybudhiraja/git-push_buzzer/README.md

 # git-push_buzzer

-## Your pico-W will sound an alarm as soon as somone pushed the code in your git repo.
+## Your pico-W will sound an alarm as soon as somone pushes the code in your git repo.

 Run via VS Extension.